USEPA/workshops/lessons/r_basics.md

 ### Interacting with R inside of RStudio

 Once you have functions in your script, they still need to be sent to the R console.
 There are several ways to do this.
 There is the old stand-by of copying and pasting, but this is a bit cumbersome.
 Instead you can use the `Run` button in the upper right corner of the source pane, or even better (I think so, anyway) you can use `ctrl-enter`.
-Both the `Run` buttons and `ctrl-enter` will send the line that your cursor is on and move to the next line or it will send just selected text.
+Both the `Run` buttons and `ctrl-enter` will send the line that your cursor is on and move to the next line or it will send just the selected text.

 ![rstudio-script](figures/rstudio_run.jpg)